 This article was produced in partnership with CFC.

-Mia Wallace, of Insurance Business, sat down with Tom Bennett, cyber threat analysis team leader at CFC to discuss the cyber threats impacting UK businesses.
+Mia Wallace, of Insurance Business, sat down with Roger Francis, MD of CFC Response, to discuss the future of truly proactive cyber solutions.